cleecoloma/job-application-tracker/README copy.md

 ## Features

 - **User Authentication:** Securely register and log in using authentication services.
-- **Recipe Management:** Create, read, and delete your recipes with ease.
+- **Application Management:** Create, read, update, and delete your own job applications.
-- **AI-Generated Content:** Access AI-generated images and content for your recipes.
+- **Simplified Categories:** Navigate applications based on four categories - Interested, Applied, Interview, Rejected.
 - **Responsive Design:** Enjoy a seamless experience on various devices.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>